ReallySecureShell/AE-Autocrafting-Request-System/README.md

 The configuration can look a little complex so I'll provide an example.

 ```
-# ID,DMG,lowThreshhold,COLOR,SIDE
+# ID,DMG,lowThreshhold,COLOR,SIDE,PULSE
 #
 # ID -            The ID of the item.
-This is a string.
+#                 This is a string.
 #
 # DMG -           The damage value of the item.
-This is
-#                 an int.
+#                 This is an int.
 #
 # lowThreshhold - The minimal amount the AE network will
 #                 try to keep within the system.